ComputeCanada/magic_castle/README.md

 ### 4.7 public_key_path

-Path to an SSH public key file of your choice.
+Path to an SSH public key file of your choice (see note).
 This key will associated with the sudoer account to provide you administrative access to the cluster.

+**Note**: The SSH key type has to be ECDSA or RSA for some cloud providers including AWS and OpenStack because they do not support ed25519 and DSA is deprecated.

 #### 4.7.1 Post Build Modification Effect